 Can I charter a cruise boat?

-For small groups, we have Osprey available for charters, click here for pricing.
+For small groups, we have Osprey available for charters.
 The other bigger boats can also be chartered, subject to availability.
-Check with our booking office if you have any questions, or would like more information.
+Contact our booking office if you have any questions or want more information.

 Can dogs be taken on board the boats?